lonble/ghdl/README.md

 # ghdl

-A simple config file based python script to download the latest release assets from github.
+A config file based python script to download the latest release assets from github.

 ## Installation